ned14/outcome/doc/md/04-tutorialC.md

 returning a value OR empty OR an error makes a lot of sense and Outcome supports a `tribool` extension for ternary logics for those who need such a thing).
 Attempting to retrieve a value, error or exception from an empty transport throws a `monad_error::no_state` [1].
+  - Implied in this design is that unlike in Expected, your type `T` need not be default constructible, nor movable, nor copyable.
+If your type `T` throws during a switch between states, we adopt the formal empty state.
 - `.value()` on an errored transport directly throws a `std::system_error` with the error code [2] instead of throwing a wrapper type like `bad_expected_access<E>` from which you need to manually extract the `E` instance later.